Sydney Leroux: 2015 FIFA Women's World Cup

-Post World Cup-present
+Post World Cup

 On July 17, 2015, it was announced that Leroux would undergo ankle surgery, which would sideline her for three months.
 As a result, she would miss the remainder of the 2015 NWSL Season and the U.S. WNT World Cup Victory Tour.

 Leroux announced her pregnancy on January 26, 2016; as a result, she did not play in 2016.

 On May 27, 2017, Leroux was named to the U.S. Roster for a set of friendlies in Scandinavia.
 This was her first time suiting up for the U.S. since giving birth to her son.
 Leroux did not play in either game.
 Leroux was named to the roster for the 2017 Tournament of Nations.
 She didn't play in the first match for the U.S., but entered as a second-half substitute in their second match against Brazil.
 This was her first appearance for the U.S. since the semi-final of the 2015 World Cup, on June 30, 2015.

-Leroux has not received a call-up since the 2017 Tournament of Nations, and she was not listed on the 35 player previsional roster for the 2018 CONCACAF Women's Championship.
+Leroux has not received a call-up since the 2017 Tournament of Nations, and she was not listed on the 35 player provisional roster for the 2018 CONCACAF Women's Championship.

 Personal life

 Leroux holds dual citizenship in Canada and the United States.
-Her nickname is "Syd the Kid".
-Her chihuahua, "Boss Leroux", has thousands of Twitter followers and was often featured in the media along with Sydney.
+Her nickname is "Syd the Kid."
+Her chihuahua, "Boss Leroux," has thousands of Twitter followers and was often featured in the media along with Sydney.

-Leroux became engaged to Canadian-born Major League Baseball player Brett Lawrie, a childhood acquaintance, in October 2010 before the engagement was called off the following year.
+Leroux became engaged to Canadian Major League Baseball player Brett Lawrie, a childhood acquaintance, in October 2010 before the engagement was called off the following year.

 Leroux had been in a relationship with English-born MLS player Dom Dwyer from 2014.
-On February 14, 2015 (Valentine's Day, or 2-14; her USWNT jersey number is 2 and Dwyer's is 14), it was announced that she and Dwyer had wed in January 2015 in a private ceremony.
+On February 14, 2015 (Valentine's Day, or 2–14; her USWNT jersey number is 2 and Dwyer's is 14), it was announced that she and Dwyer had wed in January 2015 in a private ceremony.
 On January 25, 2016, Sydney announced on social media that she was expecting the couple's first child in September 2016.
 Cassius Cruz Dwyer was born on September 10, 2016.
 On November 28, 2018, they announced they were expecting their second child.
 In March 2019, at six months pregnant, Leroux was photographed participating in light preseason training with the image causing controversy; drawing both criticism and praise.
 Their daughter, Roux James Dwyer, was born on June 28, 2019.
 She returned to playing three months after giving birth.
 On August 6, 2021, Leroux announced that she and Dwyer were divorcing, after six years of marriage.

+Leroux is currently in a relationship with NBA agent Dave Spahn.